-- Almost half of all Americans have saved less than $10,000 for their retirement.
+- Almost half of all Americans have saved less than 10,000 dollars for their retirement.
 I don’t know about you, but my expectations for social security are zero.
-My plan is that I need to provide for 100% of my retirement (if I retire).
+My plan is that I need to provide for 100 percent of my retirement (if I retire).
 Anything I happen to receive from Uncle Sam will be a bonus.

-- Between 1989 and 2006 America’s total credit card purchases increased from $69 billion to $1.8 trillion.
-That’s a 2,500% increase (or 25 times larger) in 17 years.
+- Between 1989 and 2006 America’s total credit card purchases increased from 69 billion dollars to 1.8 trillion dollars.
+That’s a 2,500 percent increase (or 25 times larger) in seventeen years.
 Although some of that is due to a convenience factor, with the balance being paid off each month, I have to believe that there are a lot of people seeking instant gratification, buying what they can’t afford.

 - Thirty-seven percent of marital problems stem from financial strain and stress.
 Actually, this doesn’t surprise me; I would have expected a higher number.
 Nevertheless, it confirms a connection between money problems and marriage problems.